microeinhundert/sst-edgedb-trpc-microservices/README.md

 ## Creating endpoints

 This project uses tRPC for end-to-end type-safe APIs.
 Each service in the `services` directory exposes its own tRPC router with its own queries and mutations.
-Each app must have its own router inside the `trpc-mux` package, which represents the union of all service routers this app needs in order to fulfill its requirements.
+Each app must have its own router inside the `trpc-gateway` package, which represents the union of all service routers this app needs in order to fulfill its requirements.

 ### Creating a mutation (POST Endpoint)